Divorce Mediation Singapore: What It Is & How It Works (A Guide)

 In addition to child custody, Court mediation covers various issues that arise during a divorce.
 These include:

-• Division of Assets: The Court helps couples fairly distribute matrimonial assets, such as the family home, savings, investments, and other properties.
+• Division of Assets: The Court helps couples fairly distribute matrimonial assets, including the family home, savings, investments, and other property.

 • Child Maintenance: Mediation can determine the amount of financial support each spouse must provide to cover the child’s expenses.